-Rizgalla J, Shinn A, Ferguson H, Paladini G, Jayasuriya NS & Bron J (2016) A novel use of social media to evaluate the occurrence of skin lesions affecting wild dusky grouper, Epinephelus marginatus (Lowe, 1834), in Libyan coastal waters (Forthcoming/Available Online), Journal of Fish Diseases, 40 (5), pp. 609-620.
+Citation Rizgalla J, Shinn A, Ferguson H, Paladini G, Jayasuriya NS & Bron J (2017) A novel use of social media to evaluate the occurrence of skin lesions affecting wild dusky grouper, Epinephelus marginatus (Lowe, 1834), in Libyan coastal waters, Journal of Fish Diseases, 40 (5), pp. 609-620.